dniklaus/arduino-display-lcdkeypad/README.md

 In the global area (outside of the `setup()` and `loop()` functions), define a specific `LcdKeypadAdapter` implementation, particularly implement the `handleKeyChanged()` method where you define the actions to be performed on specific key press events.

-In the `setup()` function instatiate an object of the `LcdKeypad` class.
+In the `setup()` function instantiate an object of the `LcdKeypad` class.
 Here the appropriate driver type will be selected according to the present HW.
 Attach your specific `LcdKeypadAdapter` implementation to the driver so you get the key pressed notifications.

-In the `loop()` function just let the timer get ticked by calling `scheduleTimers()`.
+In the `loop()` function just let the timer get ticked by calling `yield()`.
 This will keep the key pressed event detection running.